egor-tensin/jekyll-theme/_posts/2020-02-24-ssh-tunnel-windows.md

 You can then access any port on any host your SSH server has access to.
 It works like this:

-* your SSH client establishes a connection with the SSH server,
+* your SSH client establishes a connection to the SSH server,
 * the client asks the server to forward incoming requests to the destination host,
 * the client listens to the proxy port on the local machine, and forwards